DeSpecTDr/Kaggle_remote_zrok/README.md

 In Session options, change internet to on and start the session to run the example notebook cells.

 - Default password is set to **0**
-- No need to set up SSH keys (if you wnat, see the notice)
+- No need to set up SSH keys (if you want, see the notice)

 ### Step 3 : Setup local machine